Straightening your Electric or Acoustic Guitar neck for better playability

 Bass Guitar Gap 0.356mm at the 7th fret

-Great timing9 August 2012With the changes in humidity and temperature during wintertime, the guitar tone woods will shrink, expand and generally move around.
+Great timingBy: Anonymous on 9 August 2012With the changes in humidity and temperature during wintertime, the guitar tone woods will shrink, expand and generally move around.
 This is a great blog post to read up and know how to keep your guitar in top playing condition.
 Great article Ian and great timing.
 I have a few guitars I was about to adjust the truss rod... so now i can put them up on the workbench.

-what is the scale?8 August 2012Great guide but you don't say whether it is inches or millimeters.
+what is the scale?By: Anonymous on 8 August 2012Great guide but you don't say whether it is inches or millimeters.
 Please add in this detail.
 Thanks.